 - Compare the GlnLux test to other available technologies (SPAD meter, Greenseeker, standard soil N tests), so that researchers and growers can make an informed decision as to which test to use.

 - The development of an accurate and affordable GlnLux nitrogen fertilizer diagnostic will help growers know how much nitrogen fertilizer to apply during the mid-season (side-dress stage) to make better nutrient management decisions on their farm, maximizing their return on investment while reducing their environmental impact.

 Nitrogen is one of the most essential nutrients (fertilizer) for crop production.
 Farmers strive to apply nitrogen in the most efficient way to satisfy cropping needs while being economically efficient.
 As a result of uncontrollable factors such as weather, nitrogen has the ability to be lost into the environment.
-Some grain farmers in Ontario apply all of their crops nitrogen upfront in a single pass when the plant is in its early growth stages.
-In order to improve nutrient use efficiency, farmers are beginning to apply nitrogen in multiple applications throughout the plants growth cycle.
-However, affordable diagnostic tools are needed to improve farmers’ ability to splitting their nitrogen fertilizer application into multiple applications.
-This requires an accurate pre-plant equivalent of a soil test, and a nitrogen test for mature plants to help growers add the most economically and environmental sustainable nitrogen rates at each plant stage.
+Some grain farmers in Ontario apply all of their crop’s nitrogen upfront in a single pass when the plant is in its early growth stages.
+In order to improve nutrient use efficiency, farmers are beginning to apply nitrogen in multiple applications throughout the plant’s growth cycle.
+However, affordable diagnostic tools are needed to improve farmers’ ability to split their nitrogen fertilizer application into multiple applications.
+This requires an accurate pre-plant equivalent of a soil test, and a nitrogen test for mature plants to help growers add the most economically and environmentally sustainable nitrogen rates at each plant stage.
 Current in season diagnostic tests using direct soil nitrogen testing include SPAD or Greenseeker®, which are reported to be ineffective during the early part of the growing season.